EricCSheppard/Pack-Buster/README.md

 ## Overview
 ---

 Pack Buster is an application where users can open virtual booster packs of the trading card game, Magic the Gathering.
 Packs from various sets over the years will be available to open.
-If you get a good hit, you can save your pack for other users to view and comment on.
+If you get a good hit, you can save your card to your collection for other users to view and comment on!
+Each saved card can be viewed to see more information and get additional links.

 ## Technologies used